 Many dental patients drum up the most preposterous root canal myth to justify avoiding one of the most necessary dental procedures.
 The naysayers claim root canal therapy creates more bacteria that infect the mouth and cause illness.
 Research conducted over the past 100 years confirms that bacteria that form within teeth cavities indeed prompt the onset of illnesses such as arthritis and heart disease.
 However, root canal treatment reduces the number of bacteria by extracting the “root” cause of tooth cavity formation.

 Myth #3 – The Procedure Takes A Long Time

 Some dental patients proudly boast about their pain tolerance.
 Their reasons for not visiting the dentist, especially for procedures such as a root canal treatment, stems from the amount of time it takes to perform the procedures.
 At most, root canals require two appointments, one to analyze the extent of the bacterial infection and a second appointment to perform the root canal.
 The restoration of the tooth after root canal treatment does not comprise part of the root canal procedure.
 Cross “I don’t have the time” off your root canal treatment myth list.

 Most dental patients justify avoiding root canal treatments based on reiterating one or more myths.
-Put aside the myths and schedule an appointment for one of the most important dental procedures that ensures vibrant oral health.
+Put aside the myths and schedule an appointment for one of the most important dental procedures that ensure vibrant oral health.

-If you are experiencing tooth pain, call us at Spring Cypress Dental, conveniently located on Spring Cypress Road in Cypress, TX.
-Our professional staff will be happy to provide you with options for your pain, and if a root canal is recommended, you can rest assured that it will be done quickly and as pain free as possible.
+If you are experiencing tooth pain, call us at spring Cypress Dental, conveniently located on Spring Cypress Road in Cypress, TX.
+Our professional staff will be happy to provide you with options for your pain, and if a root canal is recommended, you can rest assured that it will be done quickly and as pain-free as possible.